frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 ## Setup your Plane in EdgeTX first

 This needs to be done before plane setup or Forward Programming
-1. **RF system/External (MultiModule)**:
+1. **RF Internal/External (MultiModule)**:
-    - **NOTE: IF you have problems with the multi-module after updating to Ethos 1.6, make sure you have the latest multimodule lua from the Ethos Github!!**
-    - Bind your plane using Spektrum DSMX-2F, and select a model ID number that you have not used.
+    - Bind your plane using Spektrum Auto or DSMX-2F, and select a model ID number that you have not used.
     - Make sure that **Enable Max Throws** is **OFF** (Default), Otherwise it will messed up some servo range reported by Forward Prog.
     - **Disable Channel Map** should be **OFF** (Default) is your channel order is AETR (Default). **ON** only if you are using TAER channel order.
     - Make sure that the Channel range is from Ch1-Ch12.
 For the Flight Mode/Gain channels, you can use channels up to 12 even if your receiver is only 6 channels.
-2. **Please setup your plane completely in Ethos first!!** This should control the plane.
+2. **Please setup your plane completely in EdgeTx first!!** This should control the plane.
 3. **Channel names:** Give names to a to all the channels.. that will make it easier to identify channels in Forward Prog
 4. **Flight mode switch:** A 3-pos switch for **Flight mode** change
 5. **Adjustable Gains:** (Optional) a dial that will be used for adjustable gains.

 If your plane is configure in channel Order AETR and **Disable Channel Map=OFF**, the MultiModule and Forward Programming will do the mapping between AETR to TAER that is the Spektrum Standard of how to connect the servos on the RX.
-On Forward Programming it will show what Port/Ch on the RX, as well as the TX channel assigned.. so you will see something lile <code>Ch1 (TX:Ch3/Throttle)</code> because Ethos <code>Ch3/Throttle</code> is mapped to <code>Port1/Ch1</code> on the RX.
+On Forward Programming it will show what Port/Ch on the RX, as well as the TX channel assigned.. so you will see something lile <code>Ch1 (TX:Ch3/Throttle)</code> because EdgeTx <code>Ch3/Throttle</code> is mapped to <code>Port1/Ch1</code> on the RX.

 Thr channel on the Smart RX is special, and should be the 1st Port/Channel connection.
 This is to allow ESC telemetry from AVIAN ESCs.